At this moment the current water temperature in San Salvador is -. The average water temperature in San Salvador today is -.

 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-Today Wednesday, 7th of June of 2023, the sun will rise in San Salvador at 6:09:47 am and sunset will be at 7:44:22 pm.
-In the high tide and low tide chart, we can see that the first low tide will be at 5:13 am and the next low tide at 5:06 pm.
-The first high tide will be at 11:06 am and the next high tide at 11:36 pm.
+Today Saturday, 15th of March of 2025, the sun rose in San Salvador at 7:06:31 am and sunset will be at 7:07:25 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 3:19 am and the next low tide will be at 3:33 pm.
+The first high tide was at 9:23 am and the next high tide will be at 9:43 pm.

 We can compare these levels with the maximum high tide recorded in the tide tables for San Salvador which is of 3.6 ft and a minimum height of -1.0 ft.

-The following graph shows the progression of the tidal coefficient in the month of June of 2023.These values give us a rough idea of the tidal amplitude in San Salvador, forecast in June.
+The following graph shows the progression of the tidal coefficient in the month of March of 2025.These values give us a rough idea of the tidal amplitude in San Salvador, forecast in March.

 Large coefficients indicate important high and low tides; major currents and movements usually take place on the sea bed.
 But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in San Salvador, the wind in San Salvador and the surf forecast in San Salvador before you go fishing.